Measurement

 4. Stage Relevance

 Is the metric a good indicator for a growth-stage SaaS company?
 Context matters.
 Many metrics are best suited for a specific level of company maturity.
-Exercise caution with metrics adopted from larger or smaller scale companies; they may not be relevant to your business at its current stage.
+Exercise caution with metrics adopted from larger or smaller-scale companies; they may not be relevant to your business at its current stage.

 Example Growth Stage-Relevant Metrics